1 "Why, seeing times are not hid from the Almighty, do those who know him not see his days?

 4 They turn the needy out of the way.
 The poor of the earth hide themselves together.

 5 Behold, as wild donkeys in the desert, they go forth to their work, seeking for a prey.
 The wilderness yields food for them and for their children.

-6 They each reap his corn in the field, and they gather the vintage of the wicked.
+6 They each reap his grain in the field, and they gather the vintage of the wicked.

 7 They cause the naked to lodge without clothing and they have no covering in the cold.

 8 They are wet with the showers of the mountains and embrace the rock for lack of a shelter.